drone/docs/content/usage/faq.md

 # How do I use Docker compose?

-The `service` section of the `.drone.yml` is the official approach for composing service containers.
+The `services` section of the `.drone.yml` is the official approach for composing service containers.
 You can alternatively mount the Docker socket into your build environment to work directly with the host machines Docker daemon and Docker compose.

 ```
 pipeline: